Director of Admissions and Enrollment

 🎙️ Student Perspective: Rourke on Switching to Alpha

-In her own words, a 12-year-old former NYC student describes why her family relocated for Alpha, and what education feels like when it's built for mastery, not memorization.
+A 12-year-old former NYC student describes in her own language why her family relocated for Alpha, and what education feels like when designed for mastery over memorization.

 👉 Watch the student interview (18 min)